George Mackie, Baron Mackie of Benshie: Death and legacy

 Until his death, Mackie was the oldest living person to have served as a Liberal Member of Parliament in the United Kingdom.
 His death was announced on 17 February 2015.
 He was 95 years old.

 Mackie's papers are held by Archive Services at the University of Dundee.

 Personal life

 Mackie married firstly, in 1944, Lindsay, daughter of lawyer Alexander Sharp, of Aberdeen.
-They had three daughters, the eldest of whom, Lindsay, married the journalist Alan Rusbridger.
+They had three daughters; the eldest of whom, Lindsay, married the journalist Alan Rusbridger and they have two daughters, including the author and journalist Bella Mackie.
 Mackie married secondly, in 1988, Jacqueline, daughter of Colonel Marcel Rauch, of the French Air Force.